Selenium

 Caution is especially important if you:

-eat Brazil nuts regularly (they can be extremely high in selenium)
+eat Brazil nuts regularly (depending on where they are sourced from they can be extremely high in selenium)

 take multivitamins or thyroid-support blends that already contain selenium